Originally Posted in June 2018. Updated September 2021.

 The Downside of Observational Data

-The dependence on individual perception that makes observational data users can also make it useless – if an observer isn’t skilled, is distracted, or is having their judgment influenced by outside factors, the insights gathered are of questionable value.
+When it comes to observational data, we’re relying on an individual’s perception.
+This can be unreliable or even prove useless to your research.
+If an observer isn’t skilled, is distracted, or is having their judgment influenced by outside factors, the insights gathered are of questionable value.
+After all, bias can exist in market research regardless of whether the data is qualitative or quantitative.
 Data consistency between individuals varies: the observations an experienced business owner makes can be very different than those made by a new employee.
-Finally, observational data is seldom, if ever, recorded.
+Finally, observational data is seldom, if ever, recorded or organized.

 Making the Most of Observational Data